-This toad in the hole recipe is one specifically for the Kamado because we’re really using the smoker more like a traditional oven.
+This toad in the hole recipe is one specifically for the kamado because we’re really using the smoker more like a traditional oven.

 This is a typically English dish, hardly posh nosh but great comfort food on a winter’s evening drowned in onion gravy and if you’re going to make this for the first time, I guarantee it won’t be the last.

-The first stage uses the grill the sausages and for stage two we need the plate setter to set up for indirect cooking so make sure that you’ve got some heat resistant gloves handy.
+The first stage uses the kamado to grill the sausages and for stage two we need to set up for indirect cooking by inserting the heat deflector stones into position so make sure that you’ve got some heat resistant gloves handy.

-Weigh out the flour and sieve it into a mixing bowl, add the egg and the egg white a splash of milk and start whisking.
+Weigh out the flour and sieve it into a mixing bowl, add the egg and the egg white, a splash of milk and start whisking.
 Continue to add the milk and whisk until you have a thick batter of consistency that will coat the back of a spoon.

 After 20 minutes your toads (sausages) will be done together with soft fluffy Yorkshire pudding.
 Serve immediately with onion gravy.

 Many Amazon merchants pay us a small referral fee when you click this link and purchase from them...

 It makes no difference to the price you pay but it really helps me continue improving this website.
 If you like what I'm doing then save this link and use it every time you go to Amazon.
 For whatever you purchase through this link (it doesn't have to be barbecue) I heartily thank you in advance.